MalcolmMielle/maoris/README.md

 ## Paper

-The paper describing the method was accepted for publication at ICRA2017 (:D!) and should be publish soon after.
+The paper describing the method was accepted for publication at ICRA2017 (:D!) and should be published soon after the conference.
 The preprint version is [available on Arxiv](https://arxiv.org/abs/1709.09899).

 ## How to compile